Investigamer/Proxyshop/README.md

 - Optional (but recommended) fonts:
     - **Magic The Gathering** — Required by Classic template
     - **Matrix Bold** — Required by Colorshifted template
-    - **Keyrune** — Required for "Font" expansion symbol mode
     - **Mana** — For various additional card symbols

 <!-- TODO: Add citations for the source of various fonts. -->

 # 🚀 Setup Guide
 1. Download the [latest release](https://github.com/MrTeferi/MTG-Proxyshop/releases), extract it to a folder of your choice.
-2. Install the fonts included in the `fonts/` folder, please note that `Keyrune` and `Proxyglyph` may need to be updated in future releases.
+2. Install the fonts included in the `fonts/` folder, please note that `Proxyglyph` may need to be updated in future releases.
 3. Place card arts for cards you wish to render in the `art/` folder.
 These arts should be named according to the card (see [Art File Naming](#-art-file-naming) for more info).
 4. Launch `Proxyshop.exe`.
 Click the **Update** button.
 Proxyshop will load templates available to download, grab what you want.
 5. Hit **Render All** to render every card art in the `art/` folder.
 Hit **Render Target** to render one or more specific card arts.